-Double space gives increased line spacing and is equivalent to 120% relative leading.
+Double space gives increased line spacing and is

+equivalent to 120% relative leading.

-The writable field at the bottom of the menu allows you to specify other values, using one of the three methods described below: absolute, relative or incremental leading.
+The writable field at the bottom of the menu allows you to specify other values, using one of the three methods described below: absolute (value entered as such), relative (value followed by a %) or incremental leading (value preceded by a + orby a -).